MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 length limited to 255 encoded bytes, or the more powerful regular expression based  **accept/reject**  mechanisms described below.
 The difference being that the AMQP filtering is applied by the broker itself, saving the notices from being delivered to the client at all.
-The  **accept/reject**  patterns apply to messages sent by the broker to the subscriber.
+The  **accept/reject**  patterns apply to notification messages sent by the broker to the subscriber.
 In other words,  **accept/reject**  are client side filters, whereas **subtopic** is server side filtering.

-It is best practice to use server side filtering to reduce the number of announcements sent to the client to a small superset of what is relevant, and perform only a fine-tuning with the client side mechanisms, saving bandwidth and processing for all.
+It is best practice to use server side filtering to reduce the number of notification messages sent to the client to a small superset of what is relevant, and perform only a fine-tuning with the client side mechanisms, saving bandwidth and processing for all.

-topicPrefix is primarily of interest during protocol version transitions, where one wishes to specify a non-default protocol version of messages to subscribe to.
+topicPrefix is primarily of interest during protocol version transitions, where one wishes to specify a non-default protocol version of notification messages to subscribe to.

 Usually, the user specifies one exchange, and several subtopic options.
-**Subtopic** is what is normally used to indicate messages of interest.
+**Subtopic** is what is normally used to indicate notification messages of interest.
 To use the subtopic to filter the products, match the subtopic string with the relative path of the product.